Canada clears Johnson & Johnson vaccine, first to approve 4

 Canada has pre-purchased 10 million Johnson & Johnson doses, with options to buy another 28 million.
 It was not immediately clear when Canada would get its first shipment.

-“This is the fourth vaccine to deemed safe by Canada’s health experts — and with millions of doses already secured, we’re one stop closer to defeating this virus,” Prime Minister Justin Trudeau tweeted.
+“This is the fourth vaccine to be deemed safe by Canada’s health experts — and with millions of doses already secured, we’re one stop closer to defeating this virus,” Prime Minister Justin Trudeau tweeted.

 The U.S. approved Johnson and Johnson last month.
 The U.S. Food and Drug Administration said J&J’s vaccine offers strong protection against what matters most: serious illness, hospitalizations and death.
 One dose was 85% protective against the most severe COVID-19 illness in a massive study that spanned three continents — protection that remained strong even in countries such as South Africa, where the variants of most concern are spreading.